 With that said, some people are more sensitive to recoil than others, hence the term perceived recoil.
 Typically, the greater the recoil, the more difficult it is to control the gun and bring it back on target for follow-up shots.
 Also, if the recoil is too sharp, it can hurt your hands and arms.
-If you have arthritis, this is likely to be a big problem.
-It is likely to cause you to flinch as you press the trigger which will throw your shots off.
+If you have arthritis, this is a problem.
+It will likely cause you to flinch as you press the trigger which will throw your shots off.

-If you have arthritis you probably want to choose load with reduced power.
+You probably want to choose load with reduced power.
 All other things being equal — which they seldom are — a bigger caliber in a lower recoil load may be a better choice than a smaller caliber in a +P load.
-The bigger caliber lower recoil load may be easier to handle, and it will make bigger holes.
+This may be easier to handle, and it will make bigger holes.
 Those are good things.

 Handgun grips.
 The handgun you choose to buy for personal defense should fit the size of your hand.
 The handgun’s grips should be comfortable and not too big.
-You need to be able to get a good grip or purchase on the gun and be able to reach and work the trigger without having to change your grip or strain your hands.
+You need to be able to get a good grip on the gun and be able to reach and work the trigger without having to change your grip or strain your hands.
 Nowadays, many semi-automatic pistol manufacturers are offering multiple backstrap configurations so that you can adjust the girth of the grip to fit your hands.
 It’s a good idea to consider the composition of the grips.
 Soft rubber grips offer more cushioning and protection from recoil than do hard grips made of other materials such as wood.
 Ruger’s Light Compact Revolvers (LCR) come from the factory with ergonomic rubber grips that do a great job of cushioning the shooter’s hands from the fierce recoil of the .357 Magnum in a small, lightweight revolver.

 This has been the subject of endless debate and there is no final answer.
 The proper question is which is better for you?
-If you want to train with a semiautomatic pistol, in addition to it having passed all of the above tests, you must be able to operate the slide.
+If you want to train with a semi-automatic pistol, in addition to it having passed all of the above tests, here are some other things to consider.

 Semi-Auto pistol slides.
 Many semi-autos have heavy slides and stiff recoil spring and guide rod assemblies.
 This means that you need a lot of hand, arm and shoulder strength to hand cycle (or rack) the slide.
 Also, some semi-autos have slides that do not offer your hands enough purchase to get a good enough grasp on the slide so that you can work it.
 Such pistols will not work for you.
 Remember, if you cannot comfortably operate a semi-auto’s controls, which include the slide, the gun is not right for you.